 To pull the whole family together, bring a variety of group sports that allow everyone the opportunity to participate.
 This is also a great way to get out kids' energy or to encourage everyone to spend more time outside.
-Some of the best games to include in your All Sports games include:
+Some of the best games to include in your fun family reunion activities include:

-- Nine Square.
+- Nine Square .
 This is an easy activity that everyone can play.
-Nine Square is a great game for middle schoolers and adults and puts everyone on an even playing field.
+Nine Square is a great family game for middle schoolers and adults and puts everyone on an even playing field.
 It has medium competitiveness, making it perfect for low-key family reunions.